Samsung/tizen-docs/docs/application/tizen-studio-0/index.md

 - [Tizen Studio for RT](rt-ide/overview.md)

-  Learn about the Tizen Studio for RT and how you can develop lightweight RTOS-based applications.
+  Learn about Tizen Studio for RT and how you can develop lightweight RTOS-based applications.

 - [Configurable SDK](configurable-sdk/configurable-sdk.md)

-  Learn about using the Tizen Studio to develop applications in a customizable Tizen platform environment.
+  Learn about using Tizen Studio to develop applications in a customizable Tizen platform environment.

-The Tizen Studio contains many tools familiar from the old Tizen SDK, but with some improvements.
+Tizen Studio contains many tools familiar from the old Tizen SDK, but with some improvements.
 The following list describes the main changes:

 - Installer and Package Manager

-  These tools allow you to install, update, and maintain the Tizen Studio.
+  These tools allow you to install, update, and maintain Tizen Studio.
 You can select and install the platforms and profiles you need, and receive regular updates.
 The tools provide you with accurate information so you can configure the development environment easily.

   **Figure: Package Manager**